There isn’t any evidence that smoking weed while you have a cough, cold, or the flu is inherently unsafe. But does it make sense?

 If your throat and lungs are already irritated, smoking may exacerbate your discomfort.
-Smoking marijuana has short- and long-term effects on lung and respiratory function.
+Smoking weed has short- and long-term effects on lung and respiratory function.

-You may also find that your body responds differently to marijuana when you’re sick.
-Both smoking marijuana and common illnesses such as the flu can cause fatigue, chills, and headaches.
+You may also find that your body responds differently to weed when you’re sick.
+Both smoking weed and common illnesses such as the flu can cause fatigue, chills, and headaches.
 You may feel these effects more intensely when you’re sick.

 You should also keep in mind that you can spread your illness to others by sharing a joint, bowl, or bong.